 Wisdom is the art of being successful, of forming the correct plan to gain the desired results (from the New Bible Dictionary, Third Edition).
 Biblical wisdom refers to practical skills associated with understanding and living a successful life (The Lexham Bible Dictionary).
 We might say that wisdom is the ability to discern the proper course of action for a particular situation or course in life.

 The fact that we can receive wisdom from God means that we should not assume that God will tell us what to do in situations, but rather that we will be able to discern, from His instruction, the proper course of action to take in situations.
 Therefore, when we face challenges in our lives, we do not need, nor should we, rely on God to merely give us the answer or to tell us which way to go without any involvement from us.
-He will tell us what to do and how to precede, but not in the way that we may think.
+He will tell us what to do and how to proceed, but not in the way that we may think.
 He will guide us through His wisdom and understanding.
-He will instruct us and through that instruction He will show us which way to go.
+He will instruct us and through that instruction, He will show us which way to go.

 Proverbs 9:10 (NKJV) — “The fear of the Lord is the beginning of wisdom, And the knowledge of the Holy One is understanding.

 This is a very important passage with regards to how God helps us in the circumstances that we find ourselves in.
-For example, you may ask if you should purchase one house or the other or if you should go to this school or that?
+For example, you may ask if you should purchase one house or the other or if you should go to this school or that.
 How would you know?
 Would God give you a dream telling you which school to attend or which house to purchase?
-If He did, would you believe that it was really Him after the novelty of the dream wore off?
+If He did, would you believe that it was Him after the novelty of the dream wore off?
 This is why instruction from God is so powerful.

 The passage above tells us that to respect (and obey) God is where wisdom begins and a relationship with God is understanding.
-Wisdom and understanding therefore starts with a relationship with God and obeying or living His word.
+Wisdom and understanding, therefore, starts with a relationship with God and obeying or living His word.